PagerTree/pt4-docusaurus/learn/devops/what-is-devops/top-25-devops-interview-questions.md

 Since its inception in late 2007 by Project Manager [Patrick Debois](https://thenewstack.io/qa-patrick-debois-on-the-past-present-and-future-of-devops/), DevOps has flourished as an essential practice for any organization looking to improve its software development, deployment, and maintenance practices.
 Essential jobs like [DevOps Engineers](https://pagertree.com/learn/devops/what-is-devops/what-is-a-devops-engineer) are in demand, but as the demand grows, so does the field of candidates.
 Prepping for your next DevOps interview is the best way to stand out against your competition and ace that next interview.

 This guide will cover 25 essential DevOps interview questions, offering clear answers and resources for more learning.
 We cover fundamental DevOps concepts, practices, and ideas like [CI/CD](top-25-devops-interview-questions.md#9-what-is-ci-cd), [Infrastructure as Code (IAC)](top-25-devops-interview-questions.md#11-what-is-infrastructure-as-code-iac), and [Deployment processes](top-25-devops-interview-questions.md#19-what-is-a-canary-deployment).
-We offer additional [more in-depth questions](top-25-devops-interview-questions.md#additional-devops-interview-questions-to-consider) interviewers may ask to really test your knowledge and experience in the industry at the end.&#x20;
+We offer additional [more in-depth questions](top-25-devops-interview-questions.md#additional-devops-interview-questions-to-consider) interviewers may ask to really test your knowledge and experience in the industry at the end.

 * [25 Essential DevOps Interview Questions](top-25-devops-interview-questions.md#25-essential-devops-interview-questions)
 * [25 Essential DevOps Interview Questions, Answers, and Resources](top-25-devops-interview-questions.md#25-essential-devops-interview-questions-answers-and-resources)